sycomix/Clover-Edition/README.md

 I threw together a quick page of some tips [here](DATASETS.md).
 I plan to throw any links to interesting datasets or guides for training and finetuing the AI there.
 Please send me anything interesting.

 Fine tunning is not currently a push button thing and requires some minimal technical ability.
 Most people are using the program gpt-simple.
 You may have more luck with the much more advanced [Huggingface-Transformers](https://github.com/huggingface/transformers) program that we use to power Clover-Edition.
+[This](https://huggingface.co/transformers/examples.html#language-model-fine-tuning) seems to be their documentation on fine-tuning.

 #### Converting Tensorflow model to Pytorch
 ----------------